OriginTrail/dkg.py/README.md

 ## 📄 License

-Distributed under the MIT License.
+Distributed under the Apache-2.0 License.
 See `LICENSE` file for more information.

 <br/>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>